01 of 10

 Ko'okiri Body Plunge: 125 Feet

-Modeled on the volcano god, Vol, the Ko’okiri Body Plunge at Universal Orlando Resort in Orlando, Florida, features a 70-degree fall that has the rider plunge through a drop door and then through a "dizzying descent" ending with a watery tribute from Vol himself.
-The attraction opened on May 25, 2017.Continue to 3 of 10 below.
+Modeled on the volcano god, Vol, the Ko’okiri Body Plunge at Universal Orlando Resort's Volcano Bay water park in Florida, features a 70-degree fall that has the rider plunge through a drop door and then nearly straight down a breathtaking (literally) 125 feet.Continue to 3 of 10 below.

 03 of 10